official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 politically strong, if militarily weak in conventional terms, to let off WMD.
 Suppose that, without any coalition, the Iraqis feel ambivalent about being invaded and

-160 Straw J. Last Man Standing: Memoirs of a Political Survivor.
+[^160]: Straw J. Last Man Standing: Memoirs of a Political Survivor.
 Macmillan, 2012.
-161 Manuscript comment Blair to Powell on Letter (handwritten) Straw to Blair, 26 July 2002, ‘Iraq’.
+[^161]: Manuscript comment Blair to Powell on Letter (handwritten) Straw to Blair, 26 July 2002, ‘Iraq’.
-162 Note Blair [to Bush], 28 July 2002, ‘Note on Iraq’.
+[^162]: Note Blair [to Bush], 28 July 2002, ‘Note on Iraq’.

 72

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

 real Iraqis … decide to offer resistance.
 Suppose … that any difficulties, without a coalition, are magnified and seized on by a hostile international opinion.
 If we win